vantage6/vantage6-workshop/episodes/chapter6.md

 ## Stop a node

-To stop a running node, you can run the command,
+To stop a running node, you can run the command:

 ```bash
 v6 node stop
 ```

-then it will ask you which node you want to stop,
+then it will ask you which node you want to stop:

 ```bash
 ?
 Select the node you wish to stop: (Use arrow keys)
  » vantage6-node1-user
 ```

-after you choose the node, it will print out the following messages,
+after you choose the node, it will print out the following messages:

 ```bash
 ?
 Select the node you wish to stop: vantage6-node1-user